History of coal mining: Early history

 Early coal extraction was small-scale, the coal lying either on the surface, or very close to it.
 Typical methods for extraction included drift mining and bell pits.
 As well as drift mines, small scale shaft mining was used.
 This took the form of a bell pit, the extraction working outward from a central shaft, or a technique called room and pillar in which 'rooms' of coal were extracted with pillars left to support the roofs.
 Both of these techniques however left considerable amount of usable coal behind.

+The oldest intentional use of black coal was documented in Ostrava, Petřkovice, in a settlement from the older Stone Age on the top of Landek Hill.
+According to radiocarbon dating, the site falls within the period 25,000–23,000 years BC.

 Archeological evidence in China indicates surface mining of coal and household usage after approximately 3490 BC.

 The earliest reference to the use of coal in metalworking is found in the geological treatise On stones (Lap.
 16) by the Greek scientist Theophrastus (c.
 371–287 BC):

 The earliest known use of coal in the Americas was by the Aztecs who used coal for fuel and jet (a type of lignite) for ornaments.

 In Roman Britain, the Romans were exploiting all major coalfields (save those of North and South Staffordshire) by the late 2nd century AD.
 While much of its use remained local, a lively trade developed along the North Sea coast supplying coal to Yorkshire and London.
 This also extended to the continental Rhineland, where bituminous coal was already used for the smelting of iron ore.
 It was used in hypocausts to heat public baths, the baths in military forts, and the villas of wealthy individuals.
 Excavation has revealed coal stores at many forts along Hadrian's Wall as well as the remains of a smelting industry at forts such as Longovicium nearby.